saezlab/insilico_tissue_simulator/readme.md

 This repo contains the code and data used to generate the insilico data for the
 paper:
-Tanevski et al (2022) **Explainable multi-view framework for dissecting inter-cellular signaling from highly multiplexed spatial data**, *MSB*, in print.
+Tanevski et al (2022) **Explainable multi-view framework for dissecting inter-cellular signaling from highly multiplexed spatial data**, *Genome Biology*, in print.

 # Dependencies